 Luce Scholars Program (Hunter College students only): The Luce Scholars Program is a nationally competitive fellowship program established by the Henry Luce Foundation.
 The fellowship provides for a year’s experience in Asia in an internship arranged individually for each scholar based on his or her specific interests, background and qualifications.
 The fellowship provides travel and living expenses plus salary which varies with the country of placement.
 The program is designed to give young leaders with no prior experience of Asia a chance to become acquainted with Asia and their Asian counterparts.
 Applicants must be U.S. citizens, under 30 years of age, be able to show clear evidence of leadership in their chosen field, and may NOT have had significant exposure to Asia.
 On the other hand, candidates may have taken Asian language or Asia focused courses on a U.S. campus but may not be Asian Studies majors and may have participated in a university organized summer program in one or more countries where Luce scholars are placed.
 Candidates are nominated by the 75 participating colleges and universities.

-The Scholarships support 44 scholars for two years of study towards degrees in any university in the United Kingdom.
+Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 Several Partnership Scholarships are available to specific institutions.
 Marshall Scholarships pay tuition and fees, personal travel and book allowances, and a living stipend.
 They may be renewed for a third year for certain programs.
 Candidates must be U.S. citizens who will have earned bachelor’s degrees by the following spring or have been graduated within the past three years.
 A grade point average of 3.7 or higher is mandatory.

 The average scholarship is $22,000.00 per student per semester.
 Scholarships are not awarded directly to students but to the member college or university to which a student has been accepted.
 Applicants must be citizens of the U.S and full-time students pursuing a degree at one of the Fund’s participating institutions.
 Criteria for selection include a commitment to academic excellence, community service, a high school GPA of not less than 3.0, and demonstrated financial need.
 Since its inception, the Fund has awarded more than fifty million in scholarships to more than 6,000 students.